zwbetz-gh/zwbetz/content/blog/unable-to-access-github-on-tp-link-deco-mesh-wifi/index.md

 SSH uses port 22 by default.
 Was some process messing with it?
 You can find all processes using a specific port on Mac with `sudo lsof -i :22`, so I tried that, but no cigar.

-I disconnected from WiFi and tried by phone's hotspot.
+I disconnected from WiFi and tried my phone's hotspot.
 Boom, github.com loaded fine, and I could `git pull` as normal.
 Was AT&T messing with me?
 I chalked it up to residential internet flakiness and called it a night.

 The next morning, I tried github.com again on WiFi... same issue.
 Okay, time to investigate my WiFi.